Snowman (horse): Early life

 Snowman was originally a plow horse on a farm in Pennsylvania Dutch country.
 But in February 1956, he was headed for the slaughterhouse at 8 years of age.
 However, that same day 28-year-old Harry deLeyer left his home in Long Island, New York, to attend the horse auction in New Holland, Pennsylvania, looking for cheap horses for his jumping school.
 He arrived late, and the only remaining horses were those loaded into trucks bound for the dogfood factory.
 When deLeyer spotted the gray horse, he had it brought down and bought him for $80.“I needed a quiet horse for the beginners,” he recalled.
 "I remember seeing his eyes and thinking 'this one seems nice and quiet', I’ll give him a chance".
 He first used Snowman as a lesson horse for children.
 DeLeyer recognized talent in the horse after he sold him to a neighbor and the horse jumped high fences to return home.
 DeLeyer then began training Snowman as a show jumper.

 Career

 The horse began winning prestigious classes only two years after he was bought off the slaughter truck, and his career lasted five years.
 He was photographed performing unusual feats such as jumping over other horses, and his calm disposition made him a favorite.
 He once won a leadline class and an open jumper championship on the same day.

 Snowman and deLeyer became popular with the media.
 First, they appeared in articles in the New York Times.
-Then they moved to television, appearing on the game show, "To Tell the Truth" and "The Tonight Show" where host Johnny Carson sat backwards on Snowman's back.
+Then they moved to television, appearing on the game show, "To Tell the Truth" and "The Tonight Show" where host Johnny Carson sat on Snowman's back.
 Snowman had his own fan club.
 Life Magazine did two profiles on him.
 There were three best-selling books about him, including the 2011 NY Times Best-Seller, The Eighty-Dollar Champion.